Exploring the Limitations of Mamba in COPY and CoT Reasoning: Preliminaries

 \section{Preliminaries}

-In this section, we introduce the Mamba structure that we focus on and its reformulated form firstly introduced by \citet{Mamba_thu_linear_attention}, which facilitates a better understanding of the connection between Mamba and linear attention as illustrated in Section \ref{sec:attention}.
-It should be noted that to better distinguish different types of variables, in this paper, we use bold uppercase letters to represent matrices such as $\mA$, bold lowercase letters to represent vectors such as $\va$, and all non-bold letters to represent scalars such as $a$ and $\Delta$.
-This may differ slightly from the notations used in some Mamba-related literatures \citep{Mamba2, Mamba_vision}, where uppercase letters are used to describe $\mA$, $\mB$, $\mC$ in SSMs.
+In this section, we introduce the Mamba structure that we focus on and its reformulated form firstly introduced by \citet{Mamba_thu_linear_attention}, which facilitates a better understanding of the connection between Mamba and linear attention.

-\textbf{State Space Model:} The state space model (SSM) is inspired by the continuous system that maps a scalar input $x(t) \in \sR$ to its output $y(t) \in \sR$ through a high-dimensional hidden state $\vh\in \sR^{d_h}$ \citep{Mamba, Mamba2, Mamba_thu_linear_attention, Mamba_vision, Mamba_thu_linear_attention}.
+\textbf{State Space Model:} The state space model (SSM) is inspired by the continuous system that maps a scalar input $x(t) \in \sR$ to its output $y(t) \in \sR$ through a high-dimensional hidden state $\vh\in \sR^{d_h}$ \citep{Mamba, Mamba_thu_linear_attention, Mamba_vision}.
 Specifically, this system can be written as:

 where $\mA \in \sR^{d_h \times d_h}$ denotes the evolution parameters, $\vb, \vc \in \sR^{d_h}$ are projection parameters and $d$ is a scalar parameter.
-The above continuous system can be discretized using transformation called zero-order hold (ZOH), resulting in a discrete version that can be used for neural networks.
+This continuous system can be discretized using zero-order hold (ZOH), resulting in a discrete version that can be used for neural networks.
 In this process, $\mA, \vb$ will be transformed as $\overline{\mA}$, $\overline{\vb}$.
-The discrete version for SSM can be written as:
+The discrete version can be written as: